Magnetism and Magnetic Materials

 In the thematically structured lecture the learning content is presented.
 With cross references between different topics the universal concepts in physics are shown.
 In scientific discussions the students are involved to stimulate their analytic-physics intellectual power.

-In the exercise the learning content is deepened and exercised using problem examples and calculations.
+In the exercise the learning content is deepened and exercised using problem examples and calculations as well as discussion of current publications.
 Thus the students are able to explain and apply the learned physics knowledge independently.

 PowerPoint, Board work, Excercise sheets